-Contamination characterization with multivariate geostatistics and sampling optimization| Training course
+Contamination characterization with multivariate geostatistics and sampling optimization | Training course

 Objectives

-- Make the best use of all available data, quantitative and/or semi-quantitative.
+and hard-to-detect nuclides. - Make the best use of all available data, quantitative and/or semi-quantitative.

 Outlines